 10 Jaw-Dropping Instagrammable Spots in Prague You Can’t-Miss

-Prague, the “City of a Hundred Spires,” is a dream destination for photographers and travel enthusiasts alike.
+Prague, the “City of a Hundred Spires,” is a photographer’s and traveler’s dream.

-With its cobblestone streets, Gothic cathedrals, and charming architecture, this city offers countless photo opportunities that capture its enchanting essence.
+With its cobbled streets, gothic cathedrals, and idyllic architecture, this city is full of photogenic opportunities that capture its magical soul.

-Here’s a guide to the 10 most Instagram-worthy spots in Prague that you absolutely can’t miss.
+Here’s a rundown of the 10 most Instagrammable places in Prague that you can’t afford to miss.

 1. Charles Bridge (Karlův Most)

-One of Prague’s most iconic landmarks, Charles Bridge is a must-visit for stunning photos.
+One of Prague’s most iconic landmarks, the Charles Bridge is don’t-miss in terms of gorgeous photos.

-Built in the 14th century, this historic bridge is adorned with 30 statues of saints and offers panoramic views of the Vltava River and Prague Castle.
+Dating back to the 14th century, this ancient bridge is lined with 30 statues of saints and provides picturesque views of the Vltava River and Prague Castle.

 Best Time to Visit:

-Early morning during sunrise to avoid crowds and capture the soft golden light.
+Sunrise, in the early morning to avoid crowds and capture the soft golden light.

 Photo Tip: